gustafe/aoc2022/README.md

 said my finishing standings were in the 16,000s despite a personal best finishing time this year.

+Score: 2

+Puzzle rating: 3/5, too easy to make this really interesting.

 ### Day 5: Supply Stacks

 A typical AoC problem: massaging the input into a usable form is half the problem 😉